ErAz7/Jonin/README.md

     This is a direct shell access to __Ninja__.
     You can type any command and see the output

+    __note: you can press ESC at any time to kill current shell and start a new one__

     __Usage:__

     `any valid command`